 Average loan amount received by veteran status

-An even smaller percentage of funding went to veteran-owned businesses.
-They received about of the $1.2 billion of the $521.5 billion — which works out to slightly over 0.002%.
+A similarly small percentage of funding went to veteran-owned businesses.
+They received about $6.4 billion of the $277.7 billion in 2021 — which works out to 2.3%.

 Again, these numbers don't tell us much about what percentage of veteran-owned businesses received PPP funding.
 But it makes sense that the numbers are so low.
 Only around 10% of all US businesses are owned by veterans, according to an SBA survey released in 2017.